 Epstein Revelations: A Global Political Reckoning

-Most recently, on April 2, President Trump fired Attorney General Pam Bondi, with Todd Blanche named Interim Attorney General.
-The dismissal, reinforced by reports on April 3, is reportedly linked to dissatisfaction over the handling of Epstein files and her perceived failure in the case.
-As of April 4, Trump is reportedly considering further cabinet dismissals.
-Adding to the ongoing developments, former Attorney General Pam Bondi refuses to testify before the House regarding the Epstein files on April 8.
-On April 10, Melania Trump publicly denies any connection to Jeffrey Epstein and calls on Congress to hold a hearing with survivors of Epstein's abuse.
+More recently, President Trump fired Attorney General Pam Bondi on April 2, a dismissal reportedly linked to dissatisfaction over the handling of Epstein files.
+Former Attorney General Pam Bondi refuses to testify before the House regarding the Epstein files on April 8.
+On April 9 and 10, Melania Trump publicly denies any connection to Jeffrey Epstein and calls on Congress to hold a hearing with survivors of Epstein's abuse.
+Further international developments emerge as of May 5, with Latvian police identifying an Epstein victim and seeking US assistance in their ongoing investigation.
+Most recently, on May 8, Jeffrey Epstein's brother publicly claims a recently surfaced suicide note is a forgery.

 Latest